Man injures 3 people driving car into them in north Delhi's Alipur | Law-Order

 - India

-Three people got injured after a man allegedly drove his car into them in north Delhi's Alipur area, police said on Friday.
+A 32-year-old man was arrested for allegedly driving his car into three people in north Delhi's Alipur area and sending them to hospital, police said on Friday.

+According to police, the man's car had touched a bike which led to an argument between him and the other driver.
+When he saw locals gathering, he tried to flee from the spot and hit the victims.

-On Wednesday, Alipur Police Station received information regarding the incident, following which they reached the spot at Nehru Enclave but found no one there.
+In the video, a car driver and a man on a bike are seen arguing as some people gather there and try to pacify the situation.
+Later, the man drives his vehicle into the group of people.
+On Wednesday, Alipur Police Station got a call about the incident at Nehru Enclave, but found no one there when they went there.

-Later, police found that the people who were injured had been taken to hospital for the treatment, a senior police officer said.
+Police found that the injured had been taken to a hospital for the treatment, a senior police officer said.

-At Satyawadi Raja Harish Chandra Hospital in Narela where they were taken, they found that three persons had been injured in the incident.
+At Satyawadi Raja Harish Chandra Hospital in Narela where they were taken, they found that three people in all had been injured in the road rage incident.

-According to the statement of Raj Kumar, the complainant, the incident happened around 9 pm when he along with his family members was standing outside his house, Deputy Commissioner of Police (outer north) Devesh Kumar Mahla said.
+According to the statement of one Raj Kumar, the complainant, the incident happened around 9 pm when he along with his family members was standing outside his house, Deputy Commissioner of Police (Outer North) Devesh Kumar Mahla said.

-A person, driving a Hyundai Creta, started arguing with a man, he said.
+A person -- later identified as Nitin Maan of Alipur -- driving a Hyundai Creta, started arguing with a man, he said.

-Seeing this, the complainant went to the driver and tried to pacify him but the man in a rush to get away drove his car into the three people standing there, police said.
+Seeing this, Rajkumar went to the driver and tried to pacify him but the man in a rush to get away drove his car into the three people standing there, police said.

 On the basis of statement, a case under section 279 (rash driving) and 337 (causing hurt by act endangering life or personal safety of others) of the IPC was registered in Alipur Police Station, Mahla said.